RedisLabs/redislabs-docs/content/rs/developing/modules/redisearch.md

 scope of this document.

-Until now, Inverted Indexes on top of a Redis database were always modeled with Redis' native data types, usually Sorted Sets, where the document ID was stored as the "element" and the relevance as the "score."
-This worked great because it allowed developers to use Redis' intersection and union to perform multi-word searches, but the approach has its limitations: it doesn't support exact phrase search, it has a big memory overhead, and can be very slow with big records
+Until now, Inverted Indexes on top of a Redis database were always modeled with Redis native data types, usually Sorted Sets, where the document ID was stored as the "element" and the relevance as the "score."
+This worked great because it allowed developers to use Redis intersection and union to perform multi-word searches, but the approach has its limitations: it doesn't support exact phrase search, it has a big memory overhead, and can be very slow with big records